 In your Google Search Settings you can change how many results display per page.
 I have it set at the highest of 100 per page.
 In

-chrome://extensions/ you can also tick the “Allow in incognito” box (Extension contains no tracking scripts) so it work in new Incognito Windows.
+chrome://extensions/ you can also tick the “Allow in incognito” box (Extension contains no tracking scripts) so it works in Incognito mode.
 Lastly you might want to right click on the extension icon in the Omnibar and click “Hide in Chrome Menu”.

 Now that you are all set up you’ll never have to count again!
 This is especially useful when analyzing SERPs and you’ve jumped halfway down the page with a “Find” command.

 - Set featured snippet to results to #0

 - More accurate count by keeping track of the last page and last count using localStorage